 Vine weevil grubs are white and C-shaped.
 They infest the soil or potting medium and eat roots, bulbs, and tubers, leading to sudden wilt.
 The larvae can get into your houseplants if placed outside, so always check the soil before bringing any plants into the house.

 The grubs cause more damage than the adults, which are ½ inch long black beetles.
 Small infestations of adult vine weevils can be removed manually.

 You can remove vine weevil grubs from the soil manually by hosing down the roots, then repotting in new soil.
 If there are still healthy roots to salvage, drench the root system in insecticide in late summer to early autumn.

-A biological method for killing vine weevil grubs is to apply Steinernema kraussei to the soil in autumn.
+A biological method for killing vine weevil grubs is to apply Steinernema feltiae to the soil in autumn.
 These are tiny eel worms that eat the weevil grubs.
-You can buy live Steinernema krausseionline online.
+You can buy live Steinernema feltiae online.

 (as an Amazon associate we may earn from qualifying purchases)

 - Three ways to train your climbing houseplant